omorros/food-cv-exp2-pipeline-evaluation/EXPERIMENT2_GUIDE.md

 > bounding boxes across 63 fruit and vegetable classes.
 These were remapped to
 > our 14-class taxonomy (see Section X).
 The test set comprised 120 original
 > photographs taken in five real-world settings, annotated independently and
 > never used during training.
-Pipeline A (Gemini 3.1 Pro) was used as-is without
+Pipeline A (GPT-5.2) was used as-is without
 > fine-tuning; while we cannot guarantee our test images were absent from its
 > internet-scale training corpus, this reflects the realistic deployment scenario
 > for a zero-shot VLM."*